plusworx/gmindocs/managing_users.md

 **Required Scope**: https://www.googleapis.com/auth/admin.directory.user

-The batch-delete users command allows you to delete multiple Google Workspace users with one command.
-A message is displayed for each user that is deleted.
-If an error is encountered, the error is logged and displayed if the --silent flag is not being used.
-Processing continues with the next record.

 The text input file, piped text input or Google Sheet must provide the email address or id of each user on a separate line like this:

     frank.castle@mycompany.com